carlosdavila91/santboi/README.md

 ---|---|---
  468| 47| 299

 Essentially this nomenclature correspond to specific and commmon construction systems in the context of the study.

+* F1: Single sheet of brick, thickness of approximately 30 cm.
+* F2: Single sheet of brick, thickness of approximately 15 cm.
+* F3: Facade walls with air chamber of 15/10/5 cm

 Each has its associated transmittance value.
+This physical property affects to the ability of the material system to keep heat or cold inside the home.

 #### Facade surface